 Northern Spain Beaches Are Simply Mind-Blowing And Warm To Swim

-To be honest, I underestimated the beauty of the North coast of Spain.
+To be honest, I underestimated the beauty of the north coast of Spain.
 I expected it to be dramatic and impressive but had no clue it would be that spellbinding.
-Every time Mark and I go to visit a new coastal city or town we follow the rule of stopping at the local beach, walking around it for a bit, taking a few pictures and looking at waves crashing on the shore.
+Every time Mark and I go to visit a new coastal city or town we follow the rule of stopping at the local beach, walking around it for a bit, taking a few pictures, and looking at waves crashing on the shore.

 There are beaches with white or bright yellow sand and those with shells and pebbles.
-Doesn’t matter what type of the beach along the North coast we go to.
+It doesn’t matter what type of beach along the north coast we go to.
 Every single one of them captivates us so much that we are ready to run in the water despite the fact that it is early spring.

-Northern Coast of Spain Has Some of the Finest Cheeses and Cider
+The Northern Coast of Spain Has Some of the Finest Cheeses and Cider

-Each region in Northern Spain makes some type of cheese.
-Asturias is famous for Cabrales cheese – a blue cheese made with a mixture of sheep, goat and cow’s milk.
+Each region in northern Spain makes some type of cheese.
+Asturias is famous for Cabrales cheese – a blue cheese made with a mixture of sheep, goat, and cow’s milk.
 Cantabria produces a creamy cheese with a bitter flavor called Nata de Cantabria.
 Galicia makes a few types of cheeses.
 One is Tetilla cheese – a creamy one with a salty flavor using cow’s milk only.

-Cider is a drink that takes a special place in the lives of local people from Galicia to the Basque county.
-It is an absolute must try, especially when in Asturia.
+Cider is a drink that takes a special place in the lives of local people from Galicia to Basque county.
+It is an absolute must-try, especially when in Asturias.
 This region, being home to cider, is full of cider farms (called Sidras.)
-Some are bigger, some are smaller but all of them tell about the process of making cider and the most interesting part how to drink and pour it.
+Some are bigger, some are smaller but all of them tell about the process of making cider and the most interesting part of how to drink and pour it.

-Sometimes It Feels Like Ireland, Switzerland or Alps
+Sometimes It Feels Like Ireland or Switzerland

 Food in Northern Spain is Something To Travel For